 For example, global grocery chain Whole Foods has the following company values:

-- We Practice Win-Win Partnerships With Our Suppliers — We view our trade partners as allies in serving our stakeholders.
-We treat them with respect, fairness, and integrity — expecting the same in return.
+- We practice win-win partnerships with our suppliers.
+We view our trade partners as allies in serving our stakeholders, and we treat them with respect, fairness, and integrity — expecting the same in return.

 Start with what your company or brand stands for, does well, and how they impact those in contact with them.
 Then, flesh out those values in some bullet points in a “Top 10” style.

 Most importantly, ensure all aspects of your organization actually honors these values and conducts business by them.